(3.)14 Ways to Celebrate Pi Day (Besides Eating a Big Slice of Pie!)

 Challenge your friends with pi trivia

 Did you know that the Great Pyramids of Giza were actually built on the principles of pi?
 Or that there’s a cologne named Pi that is marketed as increasing your intelligence?
-Test your friends and family while learning some new things yourself with these 20 fascinating facts about pi.
+Now you know (in case they come up in future trivia games.)

 Make Pi cookies

 Not a pie fan?
 You can celebrate with Pi (or pie) cookies instead!
-If you’re fancy, make cookies that look like miniature pies, like these mini apple pie cookies.
-Simpler chefs will appreciate skipping the pie altogether and using a pi cookie cutter to make pi-shaped sugar cookies.
-Bakers will also love pi cupcakes.
-Just make sure you’re not making any of these super common baking mistakes.
+If you’re fancy, make cookies that look like miniature pies.
+Or, you can make pi-shaped cookies.

 Host a Greek feast

 The first calculation of π was done by the famous Greek mathematician Archimedes, of Syracuse (287–212 BC).
 To honor his genius and ingenuity—no calculators or computers then!—celebrate Pi Day with traditional Greek foods like gyros, (pita sandwiches), dolma (stuffed grape leaves), moussaka (an eggplant casserole), or souvlaki (meat skewers).
 And honey-soaked baklava is an excellent dessert if you’re looking for an alternative to eating pie.

 See how many digits of pi you can memorize